February 21, 2021

 Free MP3 auto tagging utility for the lazy: fix tags in downloaded music with a few clicks.
 Automated repair of tag problems causing albums inaccessibility on iPhone/Android/Windows Phone or other tag-sorting portable mediaplayers.

 Auto cover art downloading/embedding and tag image removal modes.
-Automatic lyrics downloading.
 Recursive Unicode (.m3u8) playlist creation.
 NO Java or .Net needed; swift tag updates; portable version available.
-Works under Windows XP/Vista/7/8/10.
+Works under Windows XP/Vista/7/8/10, and Linux (using Wine).

 - Swift read-only scanning of your entire MP3 folder collection, or of any folder

 - Auto discovery and correction of missing tags, Artist/Album inconsistencies, and track numbering errors, all in order to prevent the "decomposition" of your MP3 albums on a tag-sorting portable player

 - Auto fix missing Artist, Album, Year, or tracknames with the integrated Discogs.com database search

 - Optional cover art removal from tags with an ability to save cover/folder.jpg